Axlefublr/main/Notes/Change notes.md

-CloseApps() now also closes explorer windows

-Scrolling while holding the right mouse button scrolls horizontally

-XButtons while holding RButton are browser back / forward

-Browser back forward on top left scroll removed
+XButtons while clicked on the center are no longer browser back / forward, RButton & XButton ftw: there's no need to go through a bunch of cases to result in an action so simple

+youtube_IsWatchingVid and youtube_IsNotWatchingVid moved from being in a class to being functions